Administrative Division

 The department armorer, who is responsible for all firearms and tactical trainings and qualifications falls under the Administrative Services Division.
 Special units, which include accreditation and internal affairs are also structured through this division.

-The Captain for the Administrative Services Division is Captain Joseph Romano.
+The Captain for the Administrative Services Division is Captain Robert Urrata.

 Training Division